vianna-research/website/pages/01_workgroups/nogueira/projects/dsaci.md

 ### Funding:

-This project is funded by ... - Project number: ...
+This project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2177/1 - Project number 390895286.

 ---